Ralph Ignatowski: Military records

-Service record: Private Ignatowski was aboard the USS Missoula at sea on February 5, 1945, and arrived at Eniwetok Atoll, Marshall Islands on February 7.
+Private Ignatowski was aboard the USS Missoula at sea on February 5, 1945, and arrived at Eniwetok Atoll, Marshall Islands on February 7.
 Ignatowski was at sea again from February 8 to 10, and disembarked at Saipan, Marianas Islands, on February 11.
 Ignatowski boarded USS LST-481 and sailed to Iwo Jima from February 11 to 18.
 Ignatowski, E Company, 28th Marines, arrived at Iwo Jima on February 19.
 Ignatowski was wounded by shrapnel in the jaw on February 20, 1945, and returned to duty the same day.